Nexamoney/wallywallet/README.md

-# Wally Wallet Bitcoin Cash Android Wallet
+# Wally Personal Wallet

-This is a non-custodial SPV wallet that gathers its information from "normal" Bitcoin Cash nodes via the Bitcoin P2P and ElectrumX protocols.
+This is a non-custodial SPV & Electrum protocol wallet for Nexa and Bitcoin Cash.

 ## Cloning